 The Biomedical Journey

-When she was 33 months old, we began to learn about underlying medical issues that could be causing her symptoms.
+When she was 33 months old, she was diagnosed with autism and we began to research and learn about underlying medical issues that could be causing her symptoms.
 It was the beginning of our biomedical journey as we cautiously gave her a supplement called DMG (Dimethylglycine).
 It was amazing!
 She was considerably more calm and many of the tantrums over transitions and being in public places were gone.
 It was evident that we needed to look into other treatments.

 At 35 months, we knew about the GFCF diet, but it was daunting and we were skeptical.
 So, we started digestive enzymes (DPP-IV, to help her digest gluten and casein) with every meal and snack.
 She became more focused & calmer, but she still needed prompting for almost every word with more than 1 syllable.
 By 38 months we decided it would be worth it to give the diet a try.
 She responded very well, more language and more focus on tasks.
 At 39 months she was also soy free, 40 months, low sugar… this one made a big difference in controlling gut and yeast issues and even cleared her persistent eczema.

 At age 3 ½ we saw Dr. John Hicks.
 We tested her for deficiencies and began methyl b-12 (vitamin) injections.
 Immediately upon starting them the words came easier for her.
 It truly was inspirational to watch happen nearly overnight.